Frequently Asked Questions (FAQs)

 - Finance Circular 2006/03 (“Limited Liability in Information and Communications Technology Contracts”)

-For further information, an agency can contact the relevant Agency Advice Unit in the Budget Group of the Department of Finance and Deregulation, or email email@example.com
+For further information, an agency can contact the relevant Agency Advice Unit in the Budget & Financial Reporting of the Department of Finance and Deregulation, or email email@example.com

 9. Do the SourceIT model contracts contain clauses on intellectual property rights in contract material?